Minnesota Court Records

 - Child care

-The basic support is the monetary amount for the child’s primary care, and education.
+Basic support is the monetary amount for the child’s primary care and education.
 These costs are associated with necessities such as feeding, housing, clothing, and other basic needs.
-The medical support payments cover expenses relating to the child’s health and dental care.
-Finally, the child care support category addresses costs incurred for work or education-related care such as day care expenses.
+Medical support payments cover expenses relating to the child’s health and dental care.
+Finally, the child care support category addresses costs incurred for work or education-related care, such as daycare expenses.

-Although it’s not necessary, child support payments could cover the expenses for the children’s extracurricular activities such as specific skill lessons, school trips, sports, etc. If this applies, the parents may allocate the specific payment in the divorce agreement.
+Although it’s not compulsory, child support payments may cover the expenses for the children’s extracurricular activities, such as specific skill lessons, school trips, sports, etc. If this applies, the parents may allocate the specific payment in the divorce agreement.

 What is the Average Child Support Payment in Minnesota?

-Child support payments are determined based on the number of children in a family and the parents’ monthly gross income.
-As this is not a fixed figure or arbitrary number in every family, it is challenging to set an average child support payment in Minnesota.
+Child support payments are generally determined based on the number of children and the parents’ monthly gross income.
+As this is not a fixed figure or arbitrary number in every family, it may be challenging to set an average child support payment in Minnesota.
 Instead, the payments are determined by the state’s child support guidelines and specific calculation methods that promote consistency.
-These guidelines are reviewed and set by the Minnesota Department of Human Services and state legislature after every four years.
+The Minnesota Department of Human Services and the state legislature review and set these guidelines every four years.

-Regardless, state law uses the “Income Shares” method to calculate child support payments.
-This method considers the following factors:
+State law uses the “Income Shares” method to calculate child support payments.
+This method generally considers the following factors:

 - Number of children in the family